 When it comes to mineral resources, Nova Scotia offers tremendous opportunity.
 The province boasts competitive advantages over many jurisdictions, including diverse geology and a strategic location along the eastern seaboard of North America, with deep-water ice-free ports, well-established infrastructure, and an educated, skilled workforce.
 Its ′One Window′ regulatory process provides clarity and timely service to mining and exploration companies doing business in the province.
 This includes a streamlined environmental assessment process and success with Aboriginal consultation.
-Staff members of the Nova Scotia Department of Natural Resources (DNR) provide professional service and expertise to the mineral industry and numerous other clients.
+Staff members of the Nova Scotia Department of Natural Resources (NR&R) provide professional service and expertise to the mineral industry and numerous other clients.

 The Government of Nova Scotia implemented a Mineral Incentive Program in 2012 to assist prospectors and exploration companies in the search for new discoveries and to advance projects closer to production.
 To further support exploration and the province′s commitment to the mineral industry, the Nova Scotia Department of Natural Resources implemented an on-line Mineral and Petroleum Rights Registry System in 2013.
 The modern registry provides global access to a secure, map-based system for acquiring mineral and petroleum rights in Nova Scotia.